hachyderm/community/README.md

 To be clear: our users may engage with the above types of content if they wish, we just aren't geared for supporting the above account types.
-An account will be considered one of the above if all / mostly all of their posts and re-toots are in the above categories.
+An account will be considered one of the above if all / mostly all of their posts and re-posts are in the above categories.

 ## Rules